Trace Forensic Experts LLC

 • Contact

-A technology company with over $5 billion in annual spend and 16,000 vendors wanted to identify potential overpayments made to vendors.
+A technology company with over $5 billion in annual spend and 16,000 vendors had to identify potential over-payments made to vendors.
 They also wanted to identify potential risks in their accounts payable process.
 The company’s internal audit team had already red-flagged some vendors, which raised concerns with executive management.
-Along with identifying overpayments, the client also wanted to automate identification of risk areas and unusual activity going forward.
+Along with identifying over-payments, the client also wanted to automate the identification of risk areas and unusual activity going forward.

 Approach